choderalab/drugforge/docs/guides/index.md

 Guides
 =======

-The below guides are designed to help you get started with the `asapdiscovery` toolkit, with a focus on the command line tools and the various submodules.
+The below guides are designed to help you get started with the `drugforge` toolkit, with a focus on the command line tools and the various submodules.

 ```{toctree}